The Origins of the Bulk flow: The CosmicFlows4 catalog

 where $\kappa=\ln(10)/5$.

-At the distances of objects in the CF4 catalog, deviations from Hubble's law have a significant effect on calculations of peculiar velocities.
-A common approach is to account for these deviations by using the modified redshift $z_{mod}$, calculated as a Taylor series in $z$, \citep[see \eg,][]{Visser04,RieMacCas09,DavScr14,WatFel15a}.
+At the distances of objects in the CF4 catalog, the difference between luminosity distances and comoving distances, as well as deviations from the linear Hubble's law, have a significant effect on calculations of peculiar velocities.
+A common approach is to account for both of these effects is by using the modified redshift $z_{mod}$, calculated as a Taylor series in $z$, \citep[see \eg,][]{Visser04,RieMacCas09,DavScr14,WatFel15a}.

 where $q_o$ is the deceleration parameter, $j_o$ is the jerk, and we have assumed a spatially flat Universe.
 The parameters $q_o$ and $j_o$ can be determined empirically \citep[see \eg,][]{RieStrCas07,FreRidKra17}.